Full diagnostic reportmockd doctor

 mockd doctorfor a comprehensive diagnostic report - Check the logs with

-mockd logs --level debug - Search existing issues on GitHub
+mockd logs - Search existing issues on GitHub

 - Open a new issue with diagnostic output and reproduction steps